Matspyder51/fivem_evidences/readme.md

 This script will create evidences for few things like Blood, Weapon Magazines ...

-I will not provide support for people who're not even able to install a resource, it's not complicated to use
+I will not provide support for people who're not even able to install a resource, it's not complicated to use, same for peoples who will ask : Did it work with ESX ?

 It's an Alpha
 =============